n8rowley/from-scratch-server/README.md

 A server that is implemented using only Python

 ## Purpose
-This server was given as an assignment to teach the basics of an http server.
+This server was given as an assignment to teach the basics of an HTTP server.
 It provided an opportunity to learn the HTTP protocol and become intimately familiar with how it works as HTTP responses were built from the ground up.

 I was assigned to create static HTML pages styled both with and without CSS to get experience with the classical methods for creating websites.